bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 The individual processors in the CM-1 couldn't do much.
 These processors could only operate on a single bit at a time, and their computational capability isn't much more than an ALU.
 This project leverages 40 years of Moore's law to put small, cheap computers into a parallel array.
 Not only does this allow me to emulate the ALU-like processors in the original CM-1, but I can also run actual programs at the corners of a 12-dimensional hypercube.

-If I were one of the weird 'build in public guys' this would be a startup.
+If I were one of the weird 'build in public' guys this would be a startup.
 If I thought wearing shoes indoors was a strange affectation, I'd be sending this into Y Combinator.
-But I'm not.
-This is a reproduction, or a recreation, or an 'inspired by' build of the 1985-era Connection Machine, plus 40 years of Moore's law and very poor impulse control.
+And if I wanted this thing on the front page of Hacker News for twelve hours I'd call this, 'a distraction-free computational platform' and stuff a box full of Raspberry Pis.
+But I'm not doing that.
+This is a reproduction, or a recreation, or an 'inspired by' build of the 1986-era Connection Machine, plus 40 years of Moore's law and very poor impulse control.

 In 1986, this was the cutting edge of parallel computing and AI.
 In 2006, NASA would have used this machine for hypersonic computational fluid dynamics for the rocket that would put humans on the moon by the year 2020.
 In 2026, it's a weird art project with a lot of LEDs.